-On behalf of the Board, I would like to take this opportunity to express our appreciation to all our shareholders, customers, bankers, business associates and suppliers for their continuing support.
-I would also like to thank the management and staff for their hard work and commitment and my fellow members of the Board of Directors for their guidance and support.
+On behalf of the Board, I would like to take this opportunity to thank our shareholders, customers, bankers, business associates and suppliers for their support, and our management and staff for their continued commitment and hard work.

+I would also like to thank my fellow Directors for their guidance and advice.

-Koh Boon Hwee Chairman April 2013
+Koh Boon Hwee Chairman April 2014